My Allegheny, Broadcast Email, and Opt-in Newsletter Guidelines

 - Address an issue of campus safety (timely warning)

-- Be in line with the College’s mission
+- Align with the College’s mission

 - Address an issue that applies to the majority of the subscriber list